 - Consider the layout of any breakout rooms, as well as the furniture provided ensuring their suitability for the activity taking place.

 - Networking is an important part of the conference and event experience.
 Consider providing online/virtual networking opportunities as well as face-to-face interaction.

 - For larger events, provide a quiet room or area for those that need to take time away from the noise and pace of the event.

 - Provide some seating during lunch, refreshment breaks and networking events for those unable to stand and eat, even if this is not possible for all.

-- Assisted animals are welcome on our campus.
+- Assistance animals are welcome on our campus.
 To make the necessary arrangements contact your UoB Conference and Events Organiser know if any of your attendees make you aware that they will be bringing their assistance animal.

 - If your event includes any social events, particularly those off campus, consider how all attendees will participate, including transport to and from the venue.